caitlinhall/180learnings/README.md

-#180 Websites in 180 Days

-I am excited to learn and create more websites everyday! :)
+# 180 learnings now an angular app! :)